Tobi29/scapes-engine/README.md

   * Base64JVM

 ## Checksums
-Contains a CRC32 implementation and a wrapper around the jvm MessageDigest.
-Cross platform support for the latter may come eventually.
+Contains CRC32 and SHA-256 implementations.
+Additional algorithms may come eventually.
+The JVM version uses the `MessageDigest` class in order to keep things lightweight.

 ### Artifacts
   * Checksums